Extensions of valuations to rational function fields over completions: Preliminaries

 \subsection{Extensions of $v$ from $K$ to $K(X)$}

 The extension $(K(X)|K,v)$ satisfies the famous Abhyankar inequality:

 where $\rr vK(X)/vK$ is the $\QQ$-dimension of the divisible hull $(vK(X)/vK) \tensor_{\ZZ} \QQ$.
 This inequality is a consequence of [\ref{Bourbaki}, Chapter VI, \S 10.3, Theorem 1].
 The extension $(K(X)|K,v)$ is said to be \textbf{value transcendental} if $\rr vK(X)/vK = 1$ and \textbf{residue transcendental} if $\trdeg[K(X)v:Kv] = 1$.
 The extension is said to be \textbf{valuation transcendental} if it is either value or residue transcendental.
 Otherwise, it is said to be \textbf{valuation algebraic}.
 It follows from [\ref{Kuh value groups residue fields rational fn fields}, Lemma 3.3] that $(K(X)|K,v)$ is value (residue) transcendental if and only if $(L(X)|L,v)$ is also value (residue) transcendental, where $L$ is an arbitrary algebraic extension of $K$.
+Further, $(K(X)|K,v)$ is valuation algebraic if and only if $(\overline{K}(X)|\overline{K},v)$ is immediate.

 \pars Take a polynomial $f(X) = \sum_{i=0}^{n} c_i X^i\in K[X]$ and an element $a\in K$.
 We have a unique expansion $f(X) = \sum_{i=0}^{n} C_i(X-a)^i$, where the coefficients $C_i$ are given by the \textbf{Hasse derivative}: